-An independent Citizen's Science Radioactivity Survey of Somerset and South Wales shoreline sediments shows that the spread of man-made radioactivity from reactor discharges to the Bristol Channel is far more extensive and widespread throughout the region's coasts than previously reported.
+For the second year running, an independent Citizen's Science Radioactivity Survey of Somerset and South Wales shoreline sediments proves that the spread of man-made radioactivity from reactor discharges to the Bristol Channel is far more extensive and widespread throughout the region's coasts than previously reported by Government and the nuclear regulators.
+As with the first survey there is some evidence to support the claim that dumping of radioactive sediment from Hinkley Point nuclear power station site has increased radioactivity levels at dump sites distant from Hinkley Point and resuspended and re-distributed radioactivity historically locked in to the Hinkley Point sediment deposit.

-The survey was undertaken by members of Citizens Groups from both sides of the Bristol Channel/Severn estuary because EdF, who are dredging hundreds of thousands of tonnes of radioactive mud from the site of the proposed Hinkley C reactors, have repeatedly refused to carry out pre-dumping surveys of the Cardiff Grounds and Portishead sea dump sites where they have disposed of the HPC dredge waste.
-The survey was carried out in the summer of 2021 prior to the proposed dump at Portishead, but three years after the dump at Cardiff Grounds.
+Both surveys were undertaken by Citizens Groups from both sides of the Bristol Channel/Severn estuary because EdF, who were dredging hundreds of thousands of tonnes of radioactive mud from the site of the proposed Hinkley C (HPC) reactors, had repeatedly refused to carry out pre-dumping surveys of the Cardiff Grounds and Portishead sea dump sites where they intended to dispose of the HPC dredge waste.
 The Citizens Groups recognised that the lack of such "baseline" research meant that no one had any information on the pre-dump status of radioactivity, or of the post dump impacts of the disposal of such vast quantities of radioactivity, on the South Wales and North Somerset coastal environments or the people living on the adjacent coasts and coastal zones.